-Seizures may be provoked and unprovoked.
-Provoked seizures are due to a temporary event including low blood sugar, drugs abuse, alcohol withdrawal, low blood sodium, fever, brain infection, or concussion.
-Unprovoked seizures occur without a known cause, but may be triggered by stress or sleep deprivation.
+Seizures may be provoked or unprovoked.
+Provoked seizures are due to a temporary event, including low blood sugar, drug abuse, alcohol withdrawal, low blood sodium, fever, brain infection, or concussion.
+Unprovoked seizures occur without a known cause but may be triggered by stress or sleep deprivation.

 EMT Treatment for Seizure

-Treatment for seizure starts by establishing a safe space and removing objects that could hurt the patient.
+Treatment for seizures starts by establishing a safe space and removing objects that could hurt the patient.
 EMS providers will usually check for obvious seizure triggers, such as downed electrical wires or chemical spills.
-EMTs will assess the patient to determine their level of consciousness, responses, and also look for a medical ID bracelet or necklace (in case the patient suffers from a chronic medical condition).
+EMTs will assess the patient to determine their level of consciousness and responsiveness and also look for a medical ID bracelet or necklace (in case the patient suffers from a chronic medical condition).

 EMS providers may also question witnesses and attempt to learn what preceded the seizure and how long the seizure lasted.
-This is typically followed by a thorough head-to-toe examination, and finally, the EMT will determine if the patient can be safely treated on the scene or require immediate transportation to a hospital emergency room.
+This is typically followed by a thorough head-to-toe examination.
+Finally, the EMT will determine if the patient can be safely treated on the scene or require immediate transportation to a hospital emergency room.